 Selecting an agency that is a Google Analytics Certified Partner (which Seer is) provides greater assurance you have an expert team helping you.

-If you’re going through a website redesign you almost certainly want an analytics agency to at a minimum help you through that, most web design firms will offer minimal tracking support.
+If you’re going through a website redesign you almost certainly want an analytics agency to at a minimum help you through that.
+Most web design firms will offer only minimal tracking support at launch but drop off the map afterwards.